-Radiation therapy for pleural mesothelioma varies based on how, when and what method is used.
-Doctors consider each factor of your diagnosis when choosing the best type of radiation for you.
+Types of radiation therapy for pleural mesothelioma vary based on how, when, and which method is used.
+Doctors consider each factor of your diagnosis when selecting the best types of radiation therapy to meet your specific needs.

-Radiation treatment is different depending on its purpose or how its administered.
+Radiation treatment differs depending on its purpose or how it's administered.
 Some patients receive radiation after surgery while others have it before.
 The end goal of radiation can range from radical tumor shrinkage to simple pain relief.
-Often radiation is used to make surgery more successful.
+Often radiation is used with other treatments like surgery.
 This is known as multimodal therapy.

 Here are types of multimodal radiation therapy:

-- Neoadjuvant.
-This involves the use of radiation therapy before surgery.
-This method has shown promising results for late-stage pleural mesothelioma patients.
-Researchers are studying the use of neoadjuvant radiation.
+- Neoadjuvant: This involves the use of radiation therapy before surgery.
+This method has shown promising results for patients with late-stage pleural mesothelioma.

-- Adjuvant.
+- Adjuvant: Radiation therapy after surgery is a form of adjuvant therapy.
 Often radiation is the last step in a trimodality treatment plan.
-Trimodal therapy uses chemotherapy, surgery, and lastly, radiation.
-Radiation therapy after surgery is a form of adjuvant therapy.
+Trimodal therapy uses chemotherapy, surgery, and radiation.

 Radiation Therapy for Pain Relief

 Another type of radiation therapy is called palliative radiation.
-The goal of palliative radiation therapy is not curing a patient’s disease, but pain management.
+The goal of palliative radiation therapy is to help patients with pain management.

 Some patients in the latest stages of mesothelioma have few treatment options that can meaningfully improve their prognosis.
 Treatment is still important to maintain a comfortable quality of life.
 Radiation is common because it’s noninvasive and takes relatively little time.

 Palliative radiation works by reducing tumor size in the chest.
 When tumors are shrunk, it’s easier to breathe because there is more space in the chest for the lungs to expand.
-There is evidence that palliative treatments can also help patients cope better with other treatments.
+Evidence shows that palliative treatments can also help patients cope better with other treatments.

-Doctors use different delivery methods for mesothelioma based on what they think will be more successful.
-The method of delivery depends on many factors, such as your stage and cell type.
+Doctors use different radiation delivery methods for mesothelioma based on what they think will be most successful.
+The delivery method depends on many factors, such as stage and cell type.
 But radiation delivery mostly boils down to where your tumors are located.

-The standard delivery method of radiation for mesothelioma is to shoot X-rays where to tumors are located.
+The standard delivery method of radiation for mesothelioma is to take X-rays of where tumors are located.
 Doctors use imaging scans to ensure they aim the radiation directly at the tumors.
 A less common delivery method uses irradiated implants.

-- Intensity-modulated radiation therapy (IMRT).
-This type of radiation uses a more advanced machine.
-IMRT delivers calculated doses to radiation to different parts of the body.
+- External beam radiation: This is the most common radiation method.
+A machine applies radiation, and the process is quick and painless.
+One type of external beam radiation called intensity-modulated radiation therapy (IMRT) delivers calculated doses of radiation to different parts of the body.
 The machine moves around the body while adjusting for areas where the mesothelioma is located.

-- Brachytherapy.
-This is the method that uses irradiated implants.
-These “seeds” are surgically implanted near tumors.
-The brachytherapy only releases limited amounts of radiation to limit side effects.
+- Brachytherapy: Irradiated implants or “seeds” are surgically implanted near tumors.
+Brachytherapy only releases limited amounts of radiation to limit side effects.

-Most mesothelioma patients receive radiation therapy 5 days a week for several weeks, according to the American Cancer Society.
+According to the American Cancer Society, most mesothelioma patients receive radiation therapy 5 days a week for several weeks.

-Multimodal treatment offers the best chances of survival for mesothelioma patients.
+Multimodal treatment offers the best chance of survival for mesothelioma patients.

 Your doctor may choose your radiation type depending on the type of surgery you’re eligible for.
-For example, those having a lung-sparing surgery usually receive radiation after surgery.
+For example, people having lung-sparing surgery usually receive radiation after surgery.

-Trimodal therapies tested as far back as 1999 showed patients with survival times up to 51 months.
-These patients had a combination of surgery, chemotherapy and radiation therapy.
 The patients with these remarkable survival times had a diagnosis specifically beneficial to this therapy.
-They had epithelioid cell type, successful surgery and their cancer had not spread to lymph nodes.
+They had epithelioid cell type, successful surgery, and their cancer had not spread to lymph nodes.

 Radiation before surgery helps shrink tumors, making surgery more feasible.
 If tumors are smaller, surgeons have a better chance of removing more of the cancer.

 In 2014, doctors tested a new method for neoadjuvant radiation.
 They used large doses of radiation before an extrapleural pneumonectomy (EPP) surgery.
-An EPP is the best option in this scenario because the lung becomes so irradiated it can cause negative side effects.
-By removing the lung, the risk of side effects is removed as well.
+An EPP is the best option in this case because the lung becomes so irradiated it can cause negative side effects.
+By removing the lung, the risk of side effects is also removed.

 This method has helped some patients live years beyond their initial prognosis.
-Additionally, neoadjuvant radiation could be a chance for late-stage patients to become surgical candidates.
+Additionally, neoadjuvant radiation could allow late-stage patients to become surgical candidates.

 Intraoperative radiation can be paired with the pleurectomy with decortication (P/D) or EPP.
 P/D is the lung-sparing surgical option for pleural mesothelioma.
 During surgery, doctors can theoretically target cancerous cells more easily.
-This is because doctors can see the location where tumors were rather than relying on imaging scans.
+This is because they can see the location of the tumors rather than having to rely on imaging scans.

-By far the most common type of radiation therapy, adjuvant radiation is given after surgery.
-Adjuvant radiation can kill mesothelioma cells left behind from surgery.
+By far the most common type of radiation therapy, adjuvant radiation, is offered after surgery.
+Adjuvant radiation can kill mesothelioma cells left behind during surgery.
 This type of radiation method has been used in multimodal mesothelioma treatment since the 1990s.
 This is because it has been proven to be a successful way of prolonging patient lives.

 The goal of adjuvant radiation is for patients to extend their progression-free survival (PFS).
 PFS is the amount of time a patient shows no signs of mesothelioma regrowth.
 A study of IMRT after P/D showed patients had a PFS of 1 year.